 - Improve their fluency

 - Work as part of a team in a spirit of collaboration

 - Be respectful of differences of opinions

 What message does it send to our girls?
-Debating and public speaking teach our girls that they have a voice, that their opinions matter and that it is their duty to be concerned with and speak out on important issues.
+Debating teaches our girls that they have a voice, that their opinions matter and that it is their duty to be concerned with and speak out on important issues.
 The competitive motivation to do well while debating encourages the girls to think more clearly, research thoroughly and prepare their remarks carefully.

-The girls very much enjoy building friendships and networking with their peers from other schools.
+The girls also very much enjoy building friendships and networking with their peers from other schools.

 We learn more from our parents than from our teachers.

 We should introduce performance-based pay scales for teachers.